mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The first thing to cover is the order of operations for healing.
 Do you need to apply first aid before magic or after?
 Can you magically heal someone who’s already been treated by a medkit?
 The answer is simple: The order doesn’t matter, except that Overflow damage heals first.
 Every character gets multiple chances to get patched up before they’re stuck carrying around their injuries for days.
 The key here is how soon each needs to be applied.
 Details are under each description below.

 #### First Aid
-- Biotech + Intelligence (5 - Essence)
+- Biotech + Talent (5 - Essence)

 As implied by the name, this is probably the first aid you should apply because it has the narrowest window.
 After the end of a combat encounter in which a character was injured, they have 1 minute (20 combat rounds if another fight kicks off) to receive First Aid.
 To apply First Aid, a character needs the right tools for the job, in this case a first aid kit.
-Any test made without a kit suffers a -2 modifier, and no Edge can be spent on the test.
+Any test made without a kit suffers a Disadvantage, and no Edge can be spent on the test.

-Make a `Biotech + Intelligence test against a threshold equal to 5 – target’s Essence`.
+Make a `Biotech + Talent test against a threshold equal to 5 – target’s Essence`.
 If the target is one-hundred-percent natural, the healer actually gets an automatic +1 Effect added to what they roll.
 This represents the difficulty of repairing someone who has metal parts as well as those with organs not normally found in average people.
 Effect is used to heal 3 points ofStun Damage (**not including drain**) per effect or 3 points ofPhysical Damage or 2 points of Overflow per effect.
 Drain cannot be healed with First Aid.
 A character can receive First Aid only once for any single set of injuries.

 #### Medkit
-- Biotech + Intelligence (5 - Essence)
+- Biotech + Talent (5 - Essence)

 Medkits are more detailed.
 The patient must be connected to medkit monitors and diagnosed, after which they receive injections and IVs.
 After the end of a combat encounter in which a character is injured, they have one hour to be connected to a medkit or get medical attention from a trained professional with a medkit.
 If they wait beyond this period, a medkit will not help them.
 It takes one minute to hook up the patient, get the medkit to spit out a diagnosis, and begin treatment.
 The healing process takes one minute per 4 points healed (so, if the process is interrupted, you know how much they were patched up).
 Each time a medkit is used, it consumes one batch of supplies.
 Treatment cannot be attempted if no medkit supplies remain.

-Make a `Biotech/Medkit Rating + Intelligence test against a threshold of 5 – target’s Essence`.
+Make a `Biotech/Medkit Rating + Talent test against a threshold of 5 – target’s Essence`.
 If the target is one-hundred-percent natural, the healer gets an automatic +1 Effect added to their roll.
 Like First Aid, this fixes biological material, not machinery.
 Effect is used to heal 3 points ofStun, Physical, or Overflow Damage per Effect, but not damage from drain.

 There is a limit to receiving a medkit treatment.
 A character can only benefit from a medkit once for any single set of injuries.